 Certificates to degrees

 You can earn a certification in accounting and bookkeeping and be equipped to start working in the field right away.
-At the Towson University Continuing & Professional Studies, our nine-week Accounting & Bookkeeping Specialist Program teaches the complete accounting cycle including asset, liability and capital accounts, double-entry bookkeeping, and journals and ledgers.
+At the Towson University Continuing & Professional Studies, our self-paced Accounting & Bookkeeping: Professional Bookkeeping with QuickBooks Course teaches the complete accounting cycle including asset, liability and capital accounts, double-entry bookkeeping, and journals and ledgers.
 Recording transactions, calculating payroll, and completing the general ledger and financial statements are also part of the curriculum.
 Additionally you will learn:

 - How to handle the typical accounting issues and problems of small to mid-size organizations.
 These include year-end adjusting entries, how to set up accounting and record-keeping systems, cash versus accrual-basis accounting, and how to remove non-business transactions from the accounting records.